brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff4-cecil.md

 As mentioned above, Cecil's alignment is going to depend on where in Cecil's story you want to base your character on.
 Toward the beginning of the story, when Cecil is serving his kingdom out of loyalty but is conflicted about it, Lawful Neutral is the way to go.
 This can present some interesting conflicts and conversations with your party as you start discovering that maybe blind loyalty is not the way to go.
 When Cecil is confronted by his past sins in Mysidia and seeks redemption, he moves toward a Neutral Good alignment as he seeks to right the wrongs from his blind obedience to the lawfulness of his kingdom.

-As a character, Cecil breaks the Paladin mold by being really unsure of himself.
+As a character, Cecil breaks the Paladin mold by being unsure of himself.
 The common trope among Paladins is that they will pursue lawfulness and goodness even to a degree that inconveniences the party.
 They're so sure they're right that they often have to be dissuaded from derailing encounters.
 Cecil lacks that confidence, not because he's not sure it's right, but because he's not sure if he's good enough to be the one demanding it.
-He has to be convinced of his own goodness and worthiness again and again by his friends, and that's a very interesting angle for a Paladin.
+He has to be convinced of his own goodness and worthiness again and again by his friends, and that's a fascinating angle for a Paladin.